How to Install Docker on Ubuntu 22.04 or 20.04

 It’s important to note that the docker command requires root privileges to run.
 However, you can configure Docker to run as a non-root user, which provides a more secure way to manage containers and images.

-If you experience any problems while working with Docker images going forward, try restarting your system as sometimes this can fix issues related to path generation.
+If you experience any problems while working with Docker images going forward, try restarting your system, as sometimes this can fix issues related to path generation.

 reboot

-Step 4: Manage Docker with systemd
+Managing Docker with systemd

 systemctl start docker.service